kartik-v/yii2-widget-alert/README.md

 ## Demo

-You can refer detailed [documentation and demos](http://demos.krajee.com/widget-details/alert) on usage of the extension.
+You can refer detailed documentation and demos for [Alert](http://demos.krajee.com/widget-details/alert) and [AlertBlock](http://demos.krajee.com/widget-details/alert-block) widgets on usage of the extension.

 ## Usage